amitu/amitu.github.com/index.md

 Hey!

-I work with the wonderful folks at [BrowserStack](http://www.browserstack.com).
+I work with the wonderful folks at [CrispyGames](http://crispygam.es).
-On the side I am working on [bookwork](http://www.bookwork.in).

 A few of my open source babies [smarturls](/smarturls/), [fhurl](http://packages.python.org/fhurl/), [importd](/importd/), [zutils](https://github.com/amitu/zutils/blob/master/amitu/zutils.py) and
 [dutils](http://packages.python.org/dutils/).
 Check the rest on [my github page](http://github.com/amitu).

+I have recently moved away from facebook to a blog+email list based setup, read about it in this [blog post](/2012/09/i-am-leaving-facebook-why-and-how-you-should-too/) and please [subscribe to my mailing list](http://eepurl.com/pRhOD) to help me in this experiment.

 ## Blog